slbc/slbc/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.2.46 =
+= 2.2.47 =

 *Bugs:*

-* Fixed a bug that could prevent the ninja_forms_field shortcode from being processed properly.
+* Fixed several bugs that could prevent calculation fields from working properly.
-* Fixed a bug that could prevent the list of fields from being attached to both user and admin emails.
+* Fixed several bugs that could cause calculation fields to show incorrect totals upon page load.

+*Changes:*

+* Added files to core to make updating extensions easier for developers.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.2.48 =

+*Bugs:*

+* Fixed a bug that could prevent forms from displaying properly.

+*Changes:*

+* Added new extensions to the add-ons page.

+= 2.2.47 =

+*Bugs:*

+* Fixed several bugs that could prevent calculation fields from working properly.
+* Fixed several bugs that could cause calculation fields to show incorrect totals upon page load.

+*Changes:*

+* Added files to core to make updating extensions easier for developers.

 = 2.2.46 =